-So how can this be useful?
 Earlier I discussed the example in Tag where the slow player being “It” should theoretically ruin the game.
-But in many cases where you expect things to fail, players will alter your loops to allow success.
-Sometimes, once the player knows the cheat they will adjust the game itself to overcome it.
-The Three-card Monte player will start to play a new game of “Find the Palmed Queen”.
-The person playing against Kobe will set their own goal to make one shot.
-If you’re playing Rock Paper Scissors against a mind reader you will lose every match.
-But once you’re informed, you will now try to beat the system by thinking one option and throwing another.
+But in many cases where you expect things to fail, players will alter your loops to enable success.
+Sometimes, players who know the cheat will adjust the game to overcome it.
+The Three-Card Monte player will start to play a new game of “Find the Palmed Queen.”
+The person playing against Kobe will set ta personal goal of making one shot.
+If you’re playing Rock, Paper, Scissors against a mind reader, you will lose every match.
+But once you’re informed about your opponent, you will try to beat the system by thinking of one option but throwing another.

-As a game designer the most important thing is to watch players interact with your experience.
-Doing so will reveal more about your Gameplay Loops than your paper designs showcased.
+As a game designer, you must watch players interact with your experience.
+Doing so will reveal more about your gameplay loops than your paper designs showcased.
 Players will always test the loops, optimize them, try to break them, or see if they can bypass them.
 If you give them an almost impossible task, they may surprise you in what they do.
-That can lead to new discoveries for you and new loops for your game.
+Those surprises can lead to new discoveries for you and new loops for your game.

 Metagame

-The definition of Metagame is so widely different from studio to studio that I was specifically asked to cover it in this book (someone just metagamed my book!).
-Some studios think of the Metagame as progression systems that sit on top of the Core Gameplay Loops.
-Others liken it to min/maxing or the optimal strategy (the Meta).
+The definition of metagame is so widely different from studio to studio that I was specifically asked to cover it in this book (someone just metagamed my book!).
+Some studios think of the metagame as progression systems that sit on top of the core gameplay loops.
+Others liken it to minimizing/maximizing or the optimal strategy (the meta).

-The actual Metagame exists outside the Game Loop altogether.
-It’s a layer of strategy where players are considered to be gaming the entire experience.
-The easiest example is in the Rock Paper Scissors competitive scene I mentioned earlier.
+The actual metagame exists outside the game loop altogether.
+It’s a layer of strategy in which players are considered to be gaming the entire experience.
+The easiest example is in the Rock, Paper, Scissors competitive scene I mentioned earlier.
 The game itself is a game of chance.
 But playing the psychology of your opponent is entering a second game that sits above the first.
-Another example is if you were skilled enough to read the opponents hand gesture as they were throwing it and fast enough to alter yours in response.
-You are playing outside the rules and loops of the game and thus have created a Metagame that sits above it.
+Another example would be reading your opponent's hand gesture midthrow fast enough to alter yours in response.
+You would then be playing outside the rules and loops of the game and thus have created a metagame that sits above it.

-Metagame: A strategy layer, that sits outside of a game’s game loop, in which the player uses outside knowledge or previous round knowledge to base their decisions.
+Metagame: A strategy layer, that sits outside of a game’s game loop, in which the player bases decisions on outside knowledge or previous round knowledge.

 My best advice is to worry about your game loop and gameplay loops first.
-Make sure those are solid and testing well before you concern yourself with the Metagame.
+Make sure those are solid and testing well before you concern yourself with the metagame.

 Modern Games

 I’ve defined what a game is but making one doesn’t mean it will succeed in today’s market.
-If you make another Rock Paper Scissors or Tag I highly doubt you’ll be able grab the public’s attention enough to call it a winner (gauntlet thrown if you’d like to make the attempt).
+If you make another Rock, Paper, Scissors or Tag, I highly doubt you’ll be able grab the public’s attention enough to call it a winner (gauntlet thrown if you’d like to make the attempt).

-So, what makes a game modern?
-Deep Strategy?
+So what makes a game modern?
+Deep strategy?
 Community?
-Player Freedom and Self-Expression?
+Player freedom and self-expression?
 In my experience, there is no single answer.
 Developing a modern game is generally about building on top of current market trends or pulling from trends that exist outside of our industry.
 But every now and then an innovation also comes out of nowhere and flips the industry on its head.